Assistant Professor of Religion

 Office: Crowe Hall, 1860 Campus Drive, 4-149

 Sarah Jacoby studies South Asian Religions with a specialization in Tibetan Buddhism.
 She received her B.A. from Yale University, majoring in women's studies, and her M.A. and Ph.D. degrees from the University of Virginia's Department of Religious Studies.
 She joined Northwestern University in 2009 after completing a postdoctoral fellowship at the Society of Fellows in the Humanities at Columbia University.
 Her research interests include Indo-Tibetan Buddhist doctrine and ritual in practice, studies in gender and sexuality, Tibetan literature, autobiography studies, Buddhist revelation, Buddhism in contemporary Tibet, and Eastern Tibetan area studies.
-Professor Jacoby is the co-chair of the Tibetan and Himalayan Religions Group at the American Academy of Religion.
+She is the co-chair of the Tibetan and Himalayan Religions Group at the American Academy of Religion.

 Professor Jacoby received an American Council of Learned Sciences (ACLS) Fellowship for the 2012-2013 academic year.
 Her research has also been funded by The Shelley & Donald Rubin Foundation, the Charlotte W. Newcombe Dissertation Writing Fellowship, the Fulbright Hays Dissertation Research Fellowship, and multiple Foreign Language and Area Studies Fellowships (FLAS).

-Her other book projects include a book she co-edited with Antonio Terrone entitled Buddhism Beyond the Monastery: Tantric Practices and their Performers in Tibet and the Himalayas (Brill, 2009) and a book she co-authored with Donald Mitchell titled Buddhism: Introducing the Buddhist Experience (Oxford University Press, 2014).
+Her other books include a co-edited volume with Antonio Terrone entitled Buddhism Beyond the Monastery: Tantric Practices and their Performers in Tibet and the Himalayas (Brill, 2009) and a book she co-authored with Donald Mitchell titled Buddhism: Introducing the Buddhist Experience (Oxford University Press, 2014).

-In 2012 Professor Jacoby was voted by Northwestern students onto the ASG Faculty Honor Roll and awarded a teaching excellence award from the Department of Religious Studies.
-Courses she teaches include Introduction to Buddhism, South Asian Goddess Traditions, Buddhism and Gender, Buddhist Auto/biography, Tibetan Religion and Culture, and Theory and Methods in the Study of Religion.
+In 2014 Professor Jacoby was awarded a Searle Center for Advanced Learning and Teaching Innovation in Teaching Grant.
+In 2012 she was voted by Northwestern students onto the ASG Faculty Honor Roll and awarded a teaching excellence award from the Department of Religious Studies.
+Courses she teaches include Introduction to Buddhism, Buddhism and Gender, Buddhist Auto/biography, Tibetan Religion and Culture, Theory and Methods in the Study of Religion, South Asian Goddess Traditions, and Religion, Sexuality, and Celibacy.

 Co-edited with Antonio Terrone.
 Buddhism beyond the Monastery: Tantric Practices and their Performers in Tibet and the Himalayas.
 Leiden: Brill, 2009.